-- Dress the part.
 You'll put yourself in a better position off the bat with an appropriate appearance for the occasion.
-(Not to be confused with dress to impress.)
-This doesn't mean flashy and expensive clothing or accessories—the goal is for your attire to suit the situation.
+Not to be confused with dressing to impress, this doesn't necessarily mean wearing flashy and expensive clothing or accessories.
+Rather, the goal is for your attire to suit the situation.
 Erring on the conservative side is usually best when outfitting yourself for an introduction.

-- Exude a comfortable amount of confidence.
-Notice we used the word "comfortable," which means showing someone you're comfortable in your own skin and not too nervous to hold a conversation.
+Notice we used the word "comfortable," which means showing someone you're comfortable in your own skin and you're not too nervous to hold a conversation.
 It doesn't mean seeming overwhelmingly sure of yourself.
-Remember, arrogance isn't approachable.
+After all, arrogance isn't exactly the most approachable quality.

-- Learn by listening.
-You'll find out a lot more about someone if you take in what they're saying and, in turn, you will be able to build an intelligent rapport.
-If you're speaking out of turn, it's easy to lose context in the conversation and you'll find yourself left with awkward breaks of silence.
-You already know all about yourself, take the time to get to know other people.
+You'll find out a lot more about someone if you take in what they're saying, and in turn, you will be able to build an intelligent rapport.
+If you're speaking out of turn, it's easy to lose context in the conversation, and you'll find yourself left with awkward breaks of silence.
+You already know all about yourself, so take the time to get to know other people.

 When it comes to first impressions, it's really important to remember that it's a two-way street.
 You can take an interest in the person you're meeting while still sharing relevant and interesting information about yourself.
 Even if you know nothing about the topic of conversation, showing interest is the best way to keep the dialogue on course.

 Helping Never Hurts